o9812/Wikileaks-Stock-Market/README.md

 ## Output
 The python file would automatically generate output under the user defined output directory, ex `./output_country_10/` or `./output_uear_10/`.
 - Country by Country
-It would generate 22 files named by the country name, ex: the input mexico file would generate file `mexico` with
+It would generate 22 files named by the country name, ex: the input `final_Single_mexico` file would generate file `mexico` with
 > - mse: mean square error
 > - mae: mean absolute error
 > - median_absolute_error: median absolute error